Why visit Johannesburg

 Braamfontein – explore the bustling hipster suburb

-Braamfontein is another vibrant suburb of that you shouldn´t miss once you visit Johannesburg.
+Braamfontein is another vibrant suburb of Johannesburg that you shouldn´t miss once you visit Johannesburg.
 One of South Africa‘s most famous universities – The University of Witwatersrand – is located in Braamfontein, which explains why the area is commonly known as a student area.

 The area comes alive mostly on weekends with students enjoying the party scenes by night.
 During this time, you will find students airing cool tunes in their cars, sitting and dancing on the sidewalks.
 In Melle Street you can find big flatscreens on the wall, which broadcasts sports games and therefore becomes the perfect spot to meet friends, chill and spend your evenings.
 This area has its own vibe.

 Don´t forget to pin my post!

 Don’t get me wrong, Braamfontein is even more than just a student area.
 One street up, the suburb offers a more serious side as it also hosts many of South Africa’s musicians and artists.
 It boasts some of the best public art in the city and is home to lots of galleries, as well as the famous Joburg Theatre.
-Also you can find jazz clubs, coffee shops and good restaurants and lots of street art.
-You can explore all of that by going on a Guided Walking Tour.
-Nielson Tours offers 2 tours in Johannesburg – a City Centre Tour and a Braamfontein Tour.
+Also you can find jazz clubs, coffee shops, good restaurants and lots of street art.